Windswept Bog, Nantucket Island MA: Watershed-scale Wetland Restoration and Research

 Restoration Design

-Using current best management practices for cranberry bog restoration, we have developed key components of restoration design:
+Using current best management practices for cranberry bog restoration, key components of restoration design include:

 - Complete removal of berms to allow natural surface flow across the site and to restore connections between bogs and adjacent wetlands.